 In addition, as the principal amounts owing under our various debt obligations become due, sustaining our liquidity and access to capital will become more difficult over time.
-It is unclear whether we will have access to sufficient capital to satisfy our principal repayment obligations which are scheduled to come due in 2005 and thereafter.
+It is unclear whether we will have access to sufficient capital to satisfy our principal repayment obligations as they come due in subsequent years.
 We do not expect that cash flows from operating activities will be sufficient, on their own, to permit us to satisfy these obligations.
-In addition, because of our corporate structure, Charter Communications, Inc., a holding company, has less access to capital than certain of its operating subsidiaries and therefore Charter Communications, Inc.'s ability to repay its senior notes is subject to additional uncertainties.